 The district works diligently to maintain compliance with federal and state law governing asbestos in school buildings.
 A copy of the district's asbestos management plan is available in the central administrative office.
-If you have any questions or would like to examine the district's plan in more detail, please contact -the district's designated asbestos coordinator:
+If you have any questions or would like to examine the district's plan in more detail, please contact the district's designated asbestos coordinator:

-Pete Ybarra Director of Maintenance and Operations 600 N. Reiffert St. pybarra@rungeisd.org 830-239-4315
+Jesse Torres Director of Maintenance and Operations 600 N.Reiffert jtorres@rungeisd.org 830-239-4315